riastrad/cyberbspace/posts/2022/books-last-year.md

 | Philosophy      | 5      | 928 |
 | Alternate History      | 2      | 592 |

 I'm glad to see that fiction originally published outside of the U.S. is so well represented.
-Americans tend to miss out on a lot of intresting writing because we only read things written and published in English.
+Americans tend to miss out on a lot of interesting writing because we only read things written and published in English.
 I'm also surprised to see that I read so much non-fiction.
 I've often joked that I don't trust anyone who exclusively reads non-fiction, and it's not something I instinctually reach for in my free time.

 Anyway.
 Enough navel gazing.
 As a fun exercise, I wanted to include a link to the cover to each book and give it a one to two sentence review based on my recollection.
 I'll do this below in the order that I read each book.